zebrunner/community-edition/docs/install-guide.md

 3. [Optional] Generate new AUTH_TOKEN_SECRET/CRYPTO_SALT values and put into the variables.env
   > Strongly recommended for publicly available environments!
 AUTH_TOKEN_SECRET is randomized and base64 encoded string.
 CRYPTO_SALT is randomized alpha-numeric string

-4. [Optional] Disable unused component according to the [steps](#disableremove-components).
+4. [Optional] Disable unused component(s) according to the [steps](#disableremove-components).

 5. [Optional] Update default credentials in .env.original
   > Note: due to the huge refactoring better to ask [assistance](https://t.me/qps_infra) in updating credentials for all configuration files.
-In 5.1 it is planned to have single point of true only inside .env.original!
+In 5.2 it is planned to have single point of true only inside .env.original!

 6. Launch the setup.sh script providing your hostname as an argument:<br>
   ```